RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - Victoria v Commonwealth (ILO case) (1996) 187 CLR 416
         - concerned Commonwealth legislation which, in part, incorporated various Conventions and Recommendations of the International Labour Organization
         - The ILO majority indicated that a treaty must be reasonably specific as to what States are expected to do.
-        - The cited example of an obligation to “promote full employment” can arguably be achieved in a large number of ways, as there is no consensus (domestic or international) as to how full employment is best achieved.
+        - The cited example of an obligation to "promote full employment" can arguably be achieved in a large number of ways, as there is no consensus (domestic or international) as to how full employment is best achieved.
           - A large amount of discretion is conferred if the treaty does not provide a sufficiently specific regime to guide the State party in its treaty implementation, and the goals of the treaty are such that there is no real consensus over how to achieve them.
     - Conformity Principle def
-      - The “conformity principle” arises with regard to the nature of the implementing legislation.
+      - The "conformity principle" arises with regard to the nature of the implementing legislation.
         - The implementing legislation must conform to the requirements of the treaty.
         - Victoria v Commonwealth (ILO case) (1996) 187 CLR 416
           - Deficiency in implementation of a supporting Convention is not necessarily fatal to the validity of a law; but a law will be held invalid if the deficiency is so substantial as to deny the law the character of a measure implementing the Convention or it is a deficiency which, when coupled with other provisions of the law, make it substantially inconsistent with the Convention.